-With the 'morality of postponed gratification'2 as the guiding principle of the political centre, early Indian planners adopted a supply-side approach to development.
+With the 'morality of postponed gratification' as the guiding principle of the political centre, early Indian planners adopted a supply-side approach to development.
 The main concern was to achieve higher rates of saving and, in this way, to push up the aggregate levels of public investment in three main areas - infrastructure, industry and agriculture.
-This primarily longterm view of development ignored the constraints which domestic demand could place on the growth process in the short term.
+This primarily long-term view of development ignored the constraints which domestic demand could place on the growth process in the short term.

 Operating under Nehru's personal direction the planning commission carried enormous prestige and stature.
 During Nehru's long tenure in office less than two dozen men directed the commission's work, evidence not only of the highly centralized nature of the exercise but also the limited field of decision-making in a putative effort involving hundreds of millions.
 In 1952 the national development council was established with a view to giving voice to the chief ministers of the states in the national planning operation.
-Yet,

-2 Lloyd and Susanne Hoeber Rudolph, In Pursuit of Lakshmi: the Political Economy of the Indian State, Chicago, 1987, p.
-215. with Nehru in the chair, the NDC was a more effective institutional channel for those setting the scope and targets of the plan than for those entrusted with the implementation.
+Yet, with Nehru in the chair, the NDC was a more effective institutional channel for those setting the scope and targets of the plan than for those entrusted with the implementation.
 There was much ado about creating a village-level leadership, free of manipulation by political parties and exclusively engaged in extending the development effort through the education and organization of the lower levels of the rural strata.
 Yet for all practical purposes, the development effort at the local levels was squarely in the hands of block development officers and a team of badly trained and underpaid workers who took their orders from mainly conservative IAS officers and state ministers.
 The top-heavy character of the national planning organization and the flimsy vehicles of implementation at the local levels of society flew in the face of the inherently disparate and decentralized tendencies informing India's expanding political arenas at the level of the different regional economies.